cossacklabs/product-docs/hermes/hermes-in-depth/security-design.md

 ---
-weight: 9
+weight: 5
-title: "Security design"
+title: Security design
 ---

-# Security model
+# Security design

 {{< hint info >}}
-Note: This security model describes the security model of Hermes.
+This security design describes the security model of Hermes.
 As Hermes-core is a proof-of-concept implementation of Hermes, everything described below holds similarly true for Hermes-core.
 {{< /hint >}}

+When used correctly, Hermes allows slicing a single data structure into smaller parts and allowing different parties to access various parts of that data structure with different permissions.
+This significantly limits the attack surface and threat model on the data.
+What’s more important, no significant alteration of the infrastructure is necessary.
+The range of tools used by Hermes was built for complementing the existing relationship models, not for coming up with new ones.
+Built by expert cryptographers and software engineers, it combines strong security guarantees with an API that is easy to use.

 Hermes cryptographically enforces the data access control policy and minimises compromisation risks of a single component.
 Such enforcements are achieved by: